Skip to content

 How Fast Does Your Internet Need to Be?

-Number of devices, what you do with them is part of the equation
+Number of devices, what you do with them are parts of the equation

 So is there a cheap path to a speedier cyber-thruway, or must you buy into the expensive gig-speed promotions that broadband providers offer?
 And just how fast is fast enough?

-There is no one-size-fits-all answer.
-The size of your home, the number of people living there and the myriad devices competing for precious broadband all factor in to the equation.
+No answer is one-size-fits-all.
+The size of your home, the number of people living there and the myriad devices competing for precious broadband all factor into the equation.

-What's more, your neighbors may contribute to network congestion, and the speed may get worse as the weather turns colder in parts of the country.
-Having the kids or grandkids start their new school year from home doesn't help, either.
+What’s more, your neighbors may contribute to network congestion, and in parts of the country the speed may get worse when the weather turns colder.
+Having kids or grandkids around who frequently log in from home doesn’t help.

 The minimum you need